Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Application to Simulation

-\paragraph{Avoiding Time of Impacts Equal to Zero} An important caveat of using a conservative CCD method inside the IPC algorithm is that it should not produce a time of impact $t^\star$ of zero.
+An important caveat of using a conservative CCD method inside the IPC algorithm is that it should not produce a \ac{TOI} $t^\star$ of zero.
 A $t^\star$ of zero causes the non-linear solver to stagnate because IPC uses the $t^\star$ to determine the maximum step size allowable inside the optimization-based implicit time-stepping.
 Additionally, IPC guarantees every step results in an intersection-free state, so $t^\star$ cannot be zero (i.e., not initially intersecting).

 An exact CCD method would provide this guarantee.
-However, we use a conservative method, so even if the objects are not touching, a na\"ive implementation can produce a time of impact of zero.
+However, our method is conservative, so even if the objects are not touching, a na\"ive implementation can produce a \ac{TOI} of zero.

 To avoid $t^\star=0$, we make slight modifications to \cref{alg:overview,alg:np} (\cref{app:ipc-changes}).
 As part of the strategy to avoid $t^\star = 0$, the IPC algorithm uses a minimum separation in the CCD to prevent taking a step that results in parts exactly touching.
 We choose the minimum separation relative to the initial distance $d_0$ between the query's primitives.
 We use $0.2d_0$ in all our experiments.
 To implement minimum separation CCD, we use the same strategy as TI~\cite{Bolun2021Benchmark}: we enlarge the box $C_\epsilon$ by the minimum separation distance.